iterative/dvc.org/content/docs/command-reference/exp/rename.md

 ## Examples

-Let's say we have `dvc exp run` 3 experiments in our project:
+Let's say we have created 3 experiments in our project using `dvc exp run`:

 ```cli
 $ dvc exp list